Dtor-Project/Dtor/README.md

 ## Introduction

 Dtor is an expermintal privacy-centric coin that launched on August 1, 2020 with no pre-mine, stealth-mine or ICO.
-Dtor has a maximum supply of around 18.4 million Dtor with a slow and steady emission over 50 years.
-It is a fork of Monero, but with its own genesis block, and direction to travel.
+Dtor has a maximum supply of around 18.4 million with a slow and steady emission over 50 years.
+It is a fork of Monero, but with its own genesis block, and direction of travel deviating from a direct course.
 There is no degradation of privacy due to ring signatures using different participants for the same tx outputs on opposing forks.

 ## Scheduled software upgrades